Austtiin/flatt-functions/API-DOCUMENTATION.md

   "validationErrors": [
     "StockNo is required",
     "VIN is required",
-    "Price must be greater than 0"
+    "Price must be greater than 0",
+    "MSRP must be 0 or greater"
   ],
   "statusCode": 400
 }